 Time can melt away in a resus situation.
-Being time-aware is essential not only to trigger certain actions, but for noting significant events during the resus.
+Being time-aware is essential not only to trigger certain actions but for noting significant events during the resus.
 In most neo resus situations, the person leading will start the clock; however, the job can be delegated then rechecked by the senior within a few seconds.

 Set your suction at <120mmHg.
 Nelson suggests that pressures higher than this can be associated with oesophageal rupture.
-I use Size 8 FG suction catheters, because size 10 (in most brands) has fenestrations which can drag on surfaces you’re not intending to suction.
+I use size 8 FG suction catheters because size 10 (in most brands) has fenestrations which can drag on surfaces you’re not intending to suction.
 Size 12 tends to be a bit large for most neonatal nostrils.

 Your backup is your lungs.
-One of my NICU consultants tells me this was the standard in the 70s and there are a few much more recent stories of a quick thinking registrar saving the day after a suction failure at an inopportune moment; a heroic action, but with a real risk of exposing yourself to Hep.C et al in some patients.
+One of my NICU consultants tells me this was the standard in the 70s and there are a few much more recent stories of a quick-thinking registrar saving the day after a suction failure at an inopportune moment; a heroic action, but with a real risk of exposing yourself to hepatitis C in some patients.

 Take note of the sizes of the masks; they range from 72mm down to 40mm, so you need one that’s the appropriate size.
 I’ll load up a 60mm at term and 50mm if the baby is <35/40 or <2kg, and stay aware of where the alternatives are kept.

 In Australia, the T-piece is a commonly used airway.
 The brand Neopuff has been around for a while, so I’ll continue to use the term here.
 I set the pressures at 30/8 in a term neonate.
-Most neonatal resus programmes will quote a PEEP of 5-8cm.
+Most neonatal resus programs will quote a PEEP of 5-8cm.
 I tend towards 8cm, after reading this study by Probyn et al, which suggests no increased risk of pneumothorax in 26-week equivalent lungs.
 It’s worth a read, here.

-Some units, often those attached to a NICU, may use an anaesthetic bag (Mapleson C) as first line.
-They need a gas source and a bit of practice to use, but allow for a better ‘feel’ of the lungs for the experienced operator.
+Some units, often those attached to a NICU, may use an anaesthetic bag (Mapleson C) as first-line.
+They need a gas source and a bit of practice to use but allow for a better ‘feel’ of the lungs for the experienced operator.

 The next level of airway is: